-Whether you're a teen or a late bloomer to the world of driving, we've got you covered.
+Whether you're a newly licensed teen driver or a late bloomer to the world of driving, we've got you covered.

 A "new driver" is defined as someone with no driving history or insurance record.
-This can include newly licensed teenagers, people who got their licenses later in life, or foreign drivers new to the US.
-Each of these drivers will face a similar challenge when it comes to finding cheap car insurance.
+This can include newly licensed teenagers, people who got their driver's license later in life, or drivers new to the US.
+Each of these classes of driver faces a similar challenge when it comes to finding cheap car insurance.